Planning lessons

 4. Give the lesson an appropriate title.

-5. Click 'Create'.A new window will appear, you can add teaching notes and choose the required objectives for the lesson by clicking the 'Add skills/knowledge' button.
+5. Click 'Create'A new window will appear, you can add teaching notes and choose the required objectives for the lesson by clicking the Coverage tab then clicking the 'Add skills/knowledge' button.

 6. Click 'Save'.

-The lesson can be edited (before it has been taught) by clicking on it in the timetable.
+The lesson can be edited (before it has been taught) by clicking on it in My Planner.

 Creating a lesson - using a project activity